plumdog/django_migration_testcase/README.md

 class MyMigrationTest(MigrationTest):

-    # At present, we can only run migrations for one app at a time.
+    # See below for handling multiple apps
     app_name = 'my_app'
     # Or just the numbers, if you prefer brevity.
     before = '0001_initial'
     after = '0002_change_fields'

-    # Can have any name, is just a test method.
-MigrationTest
+    # Can have any name like test_*, is just a test method.
-    # subclasses django.test.TransactionTestCase
+    # MigrationTest subclasses django.test.TransactionTestCase
     def test_migration(self):
         # Load some data.
 Don't directly import models.
 At this point,
         # the database is at self.before, and the models have fields